Simple Syrup Ratio Guide – Which to Use and When

 Use 2:1 when:

-• Making bold spice syrups – clove, cinnamon, cardamom, ginger
+• Making bold spice syrups – clove syrup, cinnamon, cardamom simple syrup, ginger simple syrup

 • Sweetening espresso drinks or spirit-forward cocktails without diluting them